SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     You can mark a function or method type with this attribute to indicate that the function or method doesn't return to its caller.

 ..
+You can't override a @noreturn method with a returning one.
+That said,
+    you can override a method that isn't marked with @noreturn with one that is.
+    The same holds true for implementing protocol requirements.

+..
 TR: Need some more info on this attribute.
 Is the above correct?
 What else should we
     document here?
 How about some actual examples?